Name Taken: History

 The band began practicing in a basement in their drummer's house.
 With each of the members being only 14 or 15 years old, they played shows at backyard parties and church dances.
 After parting ways with one of their guitarists, Chad Atkinson, Blake Means and Bret Meisenbach (former drummer) headed into the studio to record a demo, still under the name All That's Left.
-They produced, printed, and sold The Stupid Chad EP \by themselves.
+They produced, printed, and sold The Stupid Chad EP by themselves.
 Shortly after, they decided to add a second guitarist, Ryan Edwards.
 They also discovered that there was another band under the name All That's Left, so they decided a change was necessary.
 The title "Name Taken" was chosen.
 In August 2001, with a new guitar section and a new name, the band went into Love Juice Laboratories in Riverside, CA to record yet another EP.
 After 3 days of recording, the EP The Silent Game was born.
 The recording was quickly picked up by Top Notch Records and put into pressing and released roughly 3 or 4 months later.
-In the following months their drummer planned to leave Name Taken; he was replaced by Danny Valencia of Downey, CA. Now with Name Taken's line-up in full force, the band had been picked up by One Moment Management, appeared on numerous compilation CDs and showcased for numerous record labels.
-In December 2002, the band embarked on a west coast US tour.
-The band played shows in California with groups such as Yellowcard, Rufio, and Saosin, and toured with Alexis On Fire, Silverstein, Midtown, Homegrown, and Senses Fail.
+In the following months, their drummer planned to leave Name Taken; he was replaced by Danny Valencia of Downey, CA. Now with Name Taken's line-up in full force, the band had been picked up by One Moment Management, appeared on numerous compilation CDs, and showcased for numerous record labels.
+In December 2002, the band embarked on a West Coast US tour.
+The band played shows in California with groups such as Yellowcard, Rufio, and Saosin, and toured with Alexisonfire, Silverstein, Midtown, Home Grown, and Senses Fail.

 In October 2003, the band played with Spitalfield on their tour of the US.
 In December 2003, the band signed to Fiddler Records.
 In January 2004, the band release a demo version of "It Sounds Prettier in Spanish" online.
 Hold On was released on April 13, 2004.
 To promote it, the band went on tour with Salem, From First to Last, and Scatter the Ashes, until June.
 From here, they toured with Gatsbys American Dream and Bear vs. Shark until early July 2004.
 In July and August 2004, the group went on tour with Fall Out Boy, Bayside, Armor for Sleep, and The Academy Is....
 They then toured with the Beautiful Mistake, Tokyo Rose, My New Life and Mock Orange in October 2004.
 Name Taken closed out the year touring with the Beautiful Mistake.
 On January 22, 2005, the music video for "Control" was posted online.
-They opened 2005 toured with Relient K and Mae.
+They opened in 2005 and toured with Relient K and Mae.
 The band announced they were breaking up on May 18, 2005 after two years of touring to pursue their college education.
-Chad and Blake attended Cal State Fullerton, Ryan Edwards attended University of California, Berkeley and went on to be a graduate student at Cornell University.
+Chad and Blake attended Cal State Fullerton, while Ryan attended University of California, Berkeley and went on to be a graduate student at Cornell University.